Satisfactory Academic Progress Standards

 Audit Courses: Courses taken for audit do not meet degree requirements and are not eligible to meet enrollment requirements to receive aid.
 Change of classes to audit will be treated as a withdrawal and subject to any changes of enrollment status policies.

 Developmental Courses: Students advised to enroll in developmental courses will be considered enrolled in regular classes to a limit of three (3) hours for Developmental Mathematics, three (3) hours for Developmental English, three (3) hours for Developmental Studies Lab, and three (3) hours for Developmental Reading.

 Repeats: Repeated courses enable students to achieve a higher cumulative GPA.
 However, for financial aid purposes, repeated courses count as additional hours attempted and may affect your financial aid award.

 Change of Major: A change of major can have an adverse effect on your Satisfactory Academic Progression.
 The credits students earn at Alcorn State University under all majors will be included in the calculation of qualitative, quantitative and maximum time frame measures.

 If students do not meet SAP at the end of the spring semester, an appeal process is available for those students with extenuating circumstances.
 Students can appeal for reinstatement of Financial Aid by completing the Satisfactory Academic Progression Appeal for Eligibility Application.
 Students must COMPLETE all information on the application and SUBMIT completed application.

-Students who have their federal financial aid suspended because of failure to meet quantitativeor qualitative standards may appeal that suspension ONLY for one of the following reasons as it relates to the student or an immediate family member (parent, spouse, sibling, or dependent child):
+Students who have their federal financial aid suspended because of failure to meet quantitative or qualitative standards may appeal ONLY for a Valid Reason.

 Important Facts Concerning the SAP Appeal Process